jbcoe/value_types/DRAFT.md

 outside of tests.

 A converting constructor could be added in a future version of the C++ standard.

+### Small Buffer Optimisation for `polymorphic`

+It is possible to implement `polymorphic` with a small buffer optimisation, similar to that used in `std::function`.
+This would allow `polymorphic` to store small objects without allocating memory.
+Like `std::function`, the size of the small buffer is left to be specified by the implementation.
+Allowing a small buffer optimization means that constructors and potentially allocating member functions of polymorphic cannot be marked `constexpr`.

+The authors are sceptical of the value of a small buffer optimisation for objects from a type hierarchy.
+If the buffer is too small then all instances of `polymorphic` will be larger that needed as they will allocate heap in addition to having the memory from the buffer as part of the object size.
+If the buffer is too big then polymorphic objects will be larger than necessary, potentially introducing the need for `indirect<polymorphic<T>>`.

+With usage experience implementers will be able to determine if a small buffer optimisation is worthwhile.
+We leave `polymorphic` specified so that a small buffer optimisation is possible.

+A small buffer optimisation makes little sense for `indirect` as the sensible size of the buffer would be dictated by the size of the stored object.
+This removes support for incomplete types and locates storage for the object locally, defeating the purpose of `indirect`.

 ## Appendix B: Before and after examples